MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in Version 8.3.3 ?
+    - Changed methods "get_connection" and "execute_query" in class MrFixSQL to work with PostgreSQL, MySQL and SQLite databases.

 What's new in Version 8.3.2 ?
     - Added methods in class MrFixSecurity:
         "check_is_port_open".
 Checks if a specific port on the given host is open.